Dmitry Tursunov: 2006–2007

-2006 was a successful year for Tursunov as he achieved his highest ever ranking thus far, he began by reaching the quarterfinals of Qatar Open and Medibank International losing to eventual finalists Gaël Monfils and Igor Andreev respectively.
+2006 was a successful year for Tursunov as he achieved his highest ever ranking thus far, he began by reaching the quarterfinals of Qatar Open and Sydney International losing to eventual finalists Gaël Monfils and Igor Andreev, respectively.
 He then reached the second round of Australian Open to Tommy Robredo.
 At the Regions Morgan Keegan Championships he lost in the quarterfinals to Tommy Haas.
 He then won a Challenger event in Sunrise, Florida defeating Alberto Martín.
-At the NASDAQ-100 Open he was able to reach the fourth round of a Master Series for the first time losing to world No. 1, Roger Federer.
+At Miami, he was able to reach the fourth round of a Master Series for the first time losing to world No. 1, Roger Federer.

 He then went 1–6 in his next six events only earning a victory over Gastão Elias at the Estoril Open.
 At the French Open, Tursunov lost to David Nalbandian after having a 2–0 set lead in the third round.
 He then reached the quarterfinals of the Queen's Club Championships losing to local hero Tim Henman and the first round of Nottingham Open losing to another local hero Andy Murray.
 He defeated then world No. 4, Ivan Ljubičić, in the third round of Wimbledon coming back from two sets to love, before losing in the next round.
 After losing his serve in the fifth set to give Nieminen an 8–7 lead, he hit a ball at the chair umpire's chair.
 He was given a point penalty and later fined £4,000 ($7,500) for "unsportsmanlike conduct".
 He called the chair umpire, Fergus Murphy, an "idiot" in the news conference he had after the match.

 He then reached his first ATP final at the LA Tennis Open losing to Tommy Haas and followed it up with a semifinal performance at the Legg Mason Tennis Classic losing to Andy Murray.
-He then fell in the third rounds of Rogers Cup and US Open, and the second rounds of Western & Southern Financial Group Masters and BRD Năstase Ţiriac Trophy.
+He then fell in the third rounds of Rogers Cup and US Open, and the second rounds of Cincinnati Masters and BRD Năstase Țiriac Trophy.
+Additionally, he lost to Dennis Novikov at the 2016 Sarasota Challenger while Novikov was experimenting with a new Yonex frame.
 He then won his first career title at the Kingfisher Airlines Tennis Open defeating Tommy Robredo in the semifinals and Tomáš Berdych in the final.
 He then lost four consecutive matches in the third round of Japan Open Tennis Championships and the first rounds of Kremlin Cup, Madrid Masters and St. Petersburg Open.
-He then reached the third round of BNP Paribas Masters losing to eventual champion Nikolay Davydenko.
+He then reached the third round of Paris Masters losing to eventual champion Nikolay Davydenko.
 At the end of the year, he won a Challenger event in Dnipropetrovsk, Ukraine defeating Benjamin Becker in the final.